BiGuideCollection/BiGuide/README.md

 ```
 Replace ```--host xxx.xxx.x.x --port xxxx``` with your own IP address and port number.

 ##### 2. Running BiGuide on Mobile Devices
-Directly build the app through Unity with the code in "APP.zip"
+When the code on the server is running, you can build the mobile app through Unity with the code in "APP.zip"